-On Afghanistan, a particular Canadian priority, G8 foreign ministers were due to issue a stand-alone statement at their Kyoto meeting as a follow-on to recent Paris Afghanistan Compact pledging conference.
-The G8 statement would and highlight continued support for Afghanistan national development strategy.
+On Afghanistan, a particular Canadian priority, G8 foreign ministers at their Kyoto meeting were due to issue a stand-alone statement as a follow-on to recent Paris Afghanistan Compact pledging conference results.
+The G8 statement would highlight continued support for Afghanistan national development strategy.
 At Toyako, G8 leaders would take note of that.
-In a single page statement on Afghanistan they would recognize there was still much work to do in regard to coordination on the ground, focus on border areas and connecting well with Islamabad and Pakistan and support Karzai in that co-ordination.
+In a prospective single page passage or statement on Afghanistan they would recognize there was still much work to do in regard to coordination on the ground.
+They would focus on border areas and connecting well with Islamabad and Pakistan in support of Afghan President Karzai in that co-ordination.
 There was no plan to comment on Iraq.